clj-kondo/clj-kondo/README.md

     $ clj-kondo --lint $(lein classpath) --cache

-Now you are ready to lint single files using [editor integration](#editor-integration).
+Now you are ready to lint single files using [editor integration](doc/editor-integration.md).
 A simulation of what happens when you edit a file in your editor:

 ``` shellsession